Sufyaan-Kazi/SBoot-Cities-Service/README.md

 ###This is too simple!!
 Yes it is, but ok then if you want a more advanced Microservice based application you should really check out this Repo: https://github.com/dpinto-pivotal/cf-SpringBootTrader.
 This is several microservices tied together using some great Netflix OSS features delivered via Spring and Cloud Foundry.

+###What about Netflix OSS and Spring Cloud Services?
+Netflix OSS is a great way of managing distributed Microservices.
+There is another branch of this project which takes advantgaes of Spring Cloud Services in Pivotal Cloud Foundry, therfore automatically including several Netflix OSS features.
+To see this switch to the SCS branch.

 ###Tell me more
 Spring Boot is designed to get you up and running quickly and it is opinionated, so: